WORKERS AHEAD!

 incremented by the adopter to allow for distinct multiple configuration blocks.

-Username Validations
+Username Extraction

 By default, registration requests allow the user to choose a username, Construction and